iizukanao/node-rtsp-rtmp-server/README.md

     $ ffmpeg -re -i input.mp4 -c:v copy -c:a copy -f flv rtmp://localhost/live/myStream

-Or if you have an MP4 file that contains other audio/video codecs:
+Or if you have an MP4 file that is encoded in other audio/video format:

     $ ffmpeg -re -i input.mp4 -c:v libx264 -preset fast -c:a libfdk_aac -ab 128k -ar 44100 -f flv rtmp://localhost/live/myStream